CV tips

 7. Ensure a clear layout

-Keep your CV neat and clear:
+Keep your CV clean and organized:

 • Use clear headings and a consistent font.